walterrowe/add_border/README.md

 ### Change Border Size

 Look at comments inside the AppleScript code to see where you can change the border styles.
 You can create multiple apps from this same script.
-Each app you create can add their own border size and style.
+Simply modify the border code to your liking inside the script and export it as a new app with an appropriate name.
+Each app you create will add the border you coded into the script when you saved it.
+If you don't like what you created, just delete the exported app and create a new one.

 Example ideas might be:

 * add\_border\_10 – add a 10-pixel border
 * add\_border\_20 – add a 20-pixel border